MikeTaylor/catlogger/README.md

 ## API

-The API is gratifyingly small: a single class with a constructor and two methods (one of which is rarely if ever needed).
+The API is gratifyingly small: a single class with a constructor and three methods (of which only one is usually needed).

 ### Constructor